Energy and Environment Committee

 - Saranya Konala, Committee Member

-- Andrew Lowenthal, Committee Vice Chair
+- Andrew Lowenthal, Committee Chair

-- Donna Spence, Committee Member
+- Donna Spence, Committee Vice Chair

 In 2010, the city adopted Phase 1 of a Climate Action Plan to reduce greenhouse gas emissions community-wide 20 percent by 2015 in comparison to 2005 baseline levels.
 The following projects have been implemented by the City of Creve Coeur as part of the reduction goal and many have been funded, at least in part, by grants and rebate programs: